sgm90/MathAssistant/README.md

 ## Creating the Database and User

-After installing PostgreSQL, you can create the database and user by running the following script, you will need your SU password to run it:
+After installing PostgreSQL, you can create the database and user by running the following script, you will need your SU password to run it.

+## Notes

+Mathematical tasks are quite difficult, I hope the logic of solving the task will be evaluated, because I only partially completed it.

 ```bash
 ./create_db.sh